e tauola mo a'oga i la tatou gagana

 Navigating the currents: A study of Samoan parents in the further education of their children

-Faaosofia S Daly, PhD thesis, University of Canterbury, New Zealand
+Faaosofia S Daly, PhD thesis, University of Canterbury

 Levi Tavita & Saili Aukuso, Article, UC